framosgo/js-talk-aframe/README.md

 Introduction to Virtual Reality and getting started with A-Frame.

 ## Content
-This project has 5 branches to practice with A-Frame according the following exercices.
-Each branch has its file solution.html as an alternative solution.
+This project has 5 branches to practice with A-Frame according to the following exercices.

 ### Excercices
 1. Creating primitives and see relative properties in entities composition